 Manage Your Social Media Workflow Like a Pro with this Guide

 I usually start these articles by poking fun at the very field I’m working in.
 This time, though, I’m going to level with you – social media mistakes happen.
 You know it, and I know it.
-The higher the number of platforms and people managing them, the bigger the chance of errors occurring.
+The more people managing multiple social media accounts, the greater the chance of errors occurring.

 But they don’t have to.
 The key to preventing any publishing errors or copy disasters is setting up the best social media workflow.
 This article will explain what a social media workflow is, what it entails, and what steps you need to take to apply it effectively.
 I promise that by the end of this article, those “accidental” tweets sent out from your employer’s account about your roommates’ cousin fledgling indie folk band will be a thing of the past.